vokator-online/monda_py04_django/02_model_admin/0201en_data_modeling.md

 ![Project-Task-User model](img/project_task_user_model.png)

+[DB Designer](https://dbdesigner.net) was used to create this schema.
+It is a very useful online tool to visualize the data model schema, free for small limited scope projects.

 ## Creating models

 The most important part of our project is data modeling.
 If done incorrectly, bad data model will ruin the project no matter how well executed is the rest of the codebase.